rasmus-kirk/halo/documents/thesis/04-ivc/02-chain-of-signatures.md

 ## Chain of Signatures

-Blockchains with consensuses based on HotStuff[@hotstuff], such as Concordium and Partesia, have elected committees sign blocks.
+Blockchains with consensuses based on HotStuff[@hotstuff], such as Concordium and Partisia, have elected committees sign blocks.
 The highest block signed by the current committee is deemed the latest block.
 During catch-up, when a node has to sync with the blockchain, it has to download all previous blocks from the first block, the genesis block.
 This is also the case for light nodes